Smart Grids: Modernizing Energy Distribution

 This leads to:

-- Reduced peak load and stress on the grid
+- Reduced strain on the grid during peak hours

 - Cost savings for consumers